-The symptoms of a migraine with aura can include:
+The symptoms of migraine with aura can also include:

 - pain in one or both temples

-Common headaches are never preceded by an aura and are typically less painful than migraines.
-There are several different kinds of headaches:
+Common headaches are never preceded by an aura and are typically less painful than migraine.

-- High levels of stress and anxiety can cause tension headaches.
+- Tension headaches.
+High levels of stress and anxiety can cause tension headaches.
 They may also be caused by muscle tension or strain.

-- Cluster headaches are often mistaken for migraines.
-They typically cause pain on one side of the head and may include symptoms such as a watery eye, runny nose, or nasal congestion.
+- Cluster headaches.
+These headaches are often mistaken for migraine.
+They typically cause pain on one side of the head and may include other symptoms such as watery eyes, runny nose, or nasal congestion.

-Certain risk factors, such as age and family history, can play a role in whether you get migraines.
+Certain risk factors, such as age and family history, can play a role in whether you get migraine or menstrual migraine.
 Simply being a woman puts you at increased risk.

-Of course, you can’t control your gender, age, or family tree, but it may help to keep a migraine diary.
+Of course, you can’t control your sex, age, or family tree, but it may help to keep a migraine diary.
 This can help you identify and avoid triggers.
-These may include: